 MAINTAINING HEALTHY CHOLESTEROL: Fiber for the win?

 Cholesterol has been the hot topic dominating the focus of health news for the last few years.
 Good cholesterol, bad cholesterol, low and high; healthy foods, exercises, and medications all to keep those levels in check!
-Even our HealFast blog has and will continue to have posts regarding the topic because there is just so much to do or watch out for especially if you want to stay healthy as you gracefully age and avoid relying on the myriad of pills and medications.
+Even our HealFast blog has and will continue to have posted regarding the topic because there is just so much to do or watch out for especially if you want to stay healthy as you gracefully age and avoid relying on the myriad of pills and medications.

-I don’t want to regurgitate exercise or medication related advice to help lower cholesterol, but I did have an interesting conversation with Dr. Figura while out for a run.
+I don’t want to regurgitate exercise or medication-related advice to help lower cholesterol, but I did have an interesting conversation with Dr. Figura while out for a run.
 The Doc had explained a bit more about cholesterol metabolism that led to my 'aha' moment.
 Read on:

 It's interesting that the top blockbusting drugs, statins, like Lipitor actually act on that 20% that is produced in our liver.
 By the way, those drugs actually inhibit an enzyme called HMG-CoA reductase, which regulates one step in cholesterol synthesis.
 Interestingly insulin, which is produced when we eat a high carbohydrate diet, actually stimulates that enzyme to make more cholesterol.
 So not only do carbs help you store fat, but they indirectly increase your cholesterol as well.

 This all brings us the other 80% of cholesterol, which is absorbed via diet or recycled through our GI tract.
 That's most of our cholesterol!
-And while statins are effective, what if we had a something that binds cholesterol in our GI tract and prevents it from being absorbed from our diet and prevents it from being recycled?
+And while statins are effective, what if we had something that binds cholesterol in our GI tract and prevents it from being absorbed from our diet and prevents from being recycled?

 So what's the solution!?

 Enter right, Fiber!
 Our miracle drug, which is free through your diet, does exactly that, it binds cholesterol and helps the body to naturally excrete it reducing your cholesterol levels.
-The other benefit is that cholesterol is the it reduces insulin spikes by slowing absorption of carbohydrates, which also prevents that enzyme, HMG-CoA reductase, from producing more cholesterol.
+The other benefit is that cholesterol is it reduces insulin spikes by slowing the absorption of carbohydrates, which also prevents that enzyme, HMG-CoA reductase, from producing more cholesterol.
 Fiber is our triple threat!
 Now where to get that fiber?

 Foods naturally rich in soluble fiber have proven particularly good at lowering cholesterol.
-Excellent sources include oats, oat bran, barley, peas, yams, sweet potatoes and other potatoes, as well as legumes or beans, such as pinto beans, black beans, garbanzo beans, and peas.
+Excellent sources include oats, oat bran, barley, peas, yams, sweet potatoes, and other potatoes, as well as legumes or beans, such as pinto beans, black beans, garbanzo beans, and peas.
 Vegetables rich in soluble fiber include carrots, Brussels sprouts, beets, okra, and eggplant.
 Good fruit sources are berries, passion fruit, oranges, pears, apricots, nectarines, and apples.